Deep Clustering for Data Cleaning and Integration: Deep Clustering Concepts and Techniques

-We adopted two DC algorithms, SDCN ~\cite{DBLP:conf/www/Bo0SZL020} and EDESC ~\cite{DBLP:conf/cvpr/CaiFGWZ022}, from recent DC proposals to evaluate data integration tasks.
-The selection of the DC algorithms is based on their implementation suitability and the flexibility of their proposed distance functions towards data integration tasks because most of the current DC methods are purely designed for image and text clustering applications \cite{DBLP:conf/iccv/XingHXWXXWZS21,DBLP:conf/cvpr/Park0KKPHC21,DBLP:conf/iclr/TsaiLZ21} and are not very friendly when comparing rows, columns, and tables in the latent space.
-Another selection criterion is performance; we describe the top two performers on data integration tasks.
+We adopted three recently proposed DC algorithms, SDCN ~\cite{DBLP:conf/www/Bo0SZL020}, EDESC ~\cite{DBLP:conf/cvpr/CaiFGWZ022} and SHGP ~\cite{DBLP:conf/nips/0002GW0XLH22}, to evaluate on data integration tasks.
+The selection of the DC algorithms is based on their implementation suitability and the flexibility of their proposed distance functions towards data integration tasks; many DC methods are purely designed for image and text clustering applications \cite{DBLP:conf/iccv/XingHXWXXWZS21,DBLP:conf/cvpr/Park0KKPHC21,DBLP:conf/iclr/TsaiLZ21} and are not obviously suitable for comparing rows, columns, and tables in the latent space.
+Another selection criterion is performance; we describe the top three performers on data integration tasks.

 The description of the DC algorithms used for the experimental evaluation is given below: